zevaryx/ender-5-max-firmware/README.md

 To create pre-rooted firmware, run `create.sh` and place the resulting .img file on a flash drive, then plug it into your printer.

 Pre-rooted firmware OTA images can be found in the releases.
 Versions will always start with `V6` to allow for easy flashing

+### How to install

+Simply place the .img on a flash drive and insert it into the screen of the printer.
+Navigate to the home page if it's not already there, and it'll pop up asking to update